 The standard undeploy operation removes an application from the configuration, as specified by the TargetModuleIDs.
 Individual modules can be undeployed.
 The result is that the application remains on the target, but certain modules are not actually configured to run on it.
-See the "Application Start" on page 4-6 section for more detail on module level control.
+See the Section 4.3.3, "Application Start" section for more detail on module level control.

 The WebLogicDeploymentManager extends undeploy in support of removing files from a distribution.
-This is a form of in-place redeployment that is only supported in web applications, and is intended to allow you to remove static pages.
-See "Version Support" on page 4-9.
+This is a form of in-place redeployment that is only supported in Web applications, and is intended to allow you to remove static pages.
+See Section 4.4.4, "Version Support".

-Production Redeployment
+4.4 Production Redeployment